fledge-iot/fledge/tests/system/python/docs/packages/test_omf_north_service.rst

 Objective
 +++++++++
-This test is designed to verify the basic functionality of the `fledge-north-OMF` plugin's north service, incorporating the use of `fledge-south-sinusoid` for ingesting data into Fledge, and `fledge-filter-scale` & `fledge-filter-metadata` to validate the handling of multiple filters at the north service of `fledge-north-OMF`.
+This test is designed to verify the basic functionality of the `fledge-north-OMF` plugin's north service, incorporating the use of `fledge-south-sinusoid` for ingesting data into Fledge, and `fledge-filter-scale` & `fledge-filter-metadata` filters to validate the handling of multiple filters at the north service.

 This test consists of two classes, each contains multiple test cases functions: